n16o/n16o/README.md

 👀 This link is where you can see the things I'm working on and the stuff I like: https://n16o.github.io/n16o/

 ↗️ I'm coding everything in there!
-Check out the repository to find all the code.
+Check out the pinned repository to find all the code.